caltechlibrary/newt/newtmustache.1.md

 # The templates

 Mustache templates are documented at <https://mustache.github.io>.
-The template engined used is based on Go package <https://github.com/cbroglie/mustache>.
+The template engine used is based on Go package <https://github.com/cbroglie/mustache>.

 ## Features